JackKrasn/helm-secrets/docs/Usage.md

 ### Using secret values in Helm chart secrets template

 We just need to create Kubernetes secrets template in chart templates dir.
-For example in your charts repo you have `stable/helloworld/`.
+For example in your charts, repo you have `stable/helloworld/`.
 Inside this chart you should have `stable/helloworld/templates/` dir and then create the `stable/helloworld/templates/secrets.yaml` file with content as specified bellow.

 ```yaml
 apiVersion: v1